How to Write Scripts Using Awk Programming Language – Part 13

 All along from the beginning of the Awk series up to Part 12, we have been writing small Awk commands and programs on the command line and in shell scripts respectively.

-However, Awk, just as Shell, is also an interpreted language, therefore, with all that we have walked through from the start of this series, you can now write Awk executable scripts.
+However, Awk, just like Shell, is also an interpreted language, therefore, with all that we have walked through from the start of this series, you can now write Awk executable scripts.

 Similar to how we write a shell script, Awk scripts start with the line: